 Connector

-Q.1 What Connectors are planned for future integration?
+What connectors are planned for future integration?

-Answer: The following systems are currently on the roadmap for future integration via TI Connectors:
+The following systems are currently on the roadmap for future integration via TI Connectors:

 • EvidentIQ (EDC)